-- 1. Not employed by the facility but are hired on a contractual basis to fill staffing needs for a designated shift or for a short-term contracted basis. - Registry staff from outside the facility (e.g., not floating staff from within the facility), or - 3.
+- 1. Not employed by the facility but are hired on a contractual basis to fill staffing needs for a designated shift or for a short-term contracted basis, - 2.
+Registry staff from outside the facility (e.g., not floating staff from within the facility), or - 3.
 Traveling nurse staff contracted to the facility for a designated period of time.

 direct care nurse.
 A nurse whose primary responsibility is the provision of direct patient care.
+Direct care may involve direct physical contact or care provided remotely.
 This includes nurses at every level who provide direct patient care at least 50% of the time.

 direct patient care.
-Direct patient care responsibilities are PATIENT-CENTERED nursing activities carried out in the PRESENCE OF THE PATIENT (e.g., admission/transfer/discharge, patient teaching, patient communication).
+Direct patient care responsibilities are PATIENT-CENTERED nursing activities carried out in the PRESENCE OF THE PATIENT (e.g., patient assignment, clinical care provided, patient teaching).
 This category includes nursing staff who are: